 requires first doing layout.There is no JavaScript API that allows reading back state

-from anything later in the rendering pipeline than layout.
-This made it
+from anything later in the rendering pipeline than layout, which is what

 thread.
 If a web page calls one of these APIs, and style